 If you have a BEd and teaching experience, you could teach in an International school.
-These schools can be found worldwide and are designed to teach a common curriculum to children of expatriates (business executies, diplomats, aid workers).
+These schools can be found worldwide and are designed to teach a common curriculum to children of expatriates (business executives, diplomats, aid workers).
 You can find more information from the European Council of International Schools and the International Schools Services.
 You could also find employment via some of the NGOs listed below or via country recruiters.
 In the past, for example, the UK and New Zealand have recruited in Canada.

+Brock University has an excellent post-graduate certificate in TESL and a MA in TESL.
 The most common TESL qualification programs are from the UK and the US.
 The Cambridge/RSA Certificate (CELTA) & Trinity Certificate in TESOL are the most highly recognized worldwide.
 They are intensive one month courses in EFL methodology, grammar, and practice teaching.
-The expectation is that the student already has a university degree or relevant life experiences.
-It is also expensive.
-Canadian qualification centres are: Columbia College, Vancouver; International Language Institute, Halifax; Kwantlen University College, Surrey (BC); Language Studies Canada, Toronto; University of Winnipeg.
+Canadian qualification Centre are: Atlantic Overseas Teaching Institute, Halifax; Canadian Global TESOL Training Institute, Edmonton; Languages International (Toronto) Inc.; and University of Saskatchewan, Saskatoon.
+Additionally, an increasing number of universities and colleges are offering undergrad, grad, and year-long certificate courses.